-b.
-Arts: For the minor concentration in Arts, students must complete a minimum of ★15 at the senior level, including at least ★6 at the 300- or 400-level, and a maximum of ★24 in one of the following areas: Anthropology and Sociology; Economics; Canadian Studies; Drama; French-language; French-literature (French and French-Canadian); History; Music; Philosophical and Social Thought; Psychology; Political Science; Sociology.
-For the minor concentration in Music, the student must complete a minimum of ★12 at the senior level, including at least ★6 at the 300- or 400-level, and a maximum of ★24.
-(Consult Minor in Anthropology and Sociology - Major and Minor in Sociology for further details of requirements for these minors.)
+For information about the BSc General - minor in Agricultural, Life and Environmental Sciences, see BSc General-Minor in Agricultural, Life and Environmental Sciences.
+In all cases, the faculty and/or department-specified requirements for the minor must be met.

 In addition to the areas listed above and offered at Faculté Saint-Jean, students may choose a minor from those offered by the Faculty of Arts unless there is an equivalent minor offered by Faculté Saint-Jean (Note: Faculty of Arts courses are offered in English).
 Within each of these minors, students must meet the requirements of the Faculty of Arts as well as those of Faculté Saint-Jean.
-The requirements of the different departments in the Faculty of Arts are set out in Programs and Certificates to Cooperative Education (Work Experience) Program of the Calendar.
 Note that the Faculté residence requirements are applicable in this case (see Residence).